-Total Corporate Funding in the Solar Sector Rises QoQ to $3 Billion in Q3 2016, Reports Mercom Capital Group
+Total Corporate Funding in Solar Sector Comes in at $9.1 Billion in 2016, Reports Mercom Capital Group

 GermanSolar USA Introduces Its Leading High-Quality 300W-60cell PV Panel GermanSolar with the Newest PERC Cell-Technology

 New DOE reports: Enhanced national security, billions a year for consumers, possible with improved transmission infrastructure

 Jessica Shankleman and Chris Martin for Bloomberg: Solar power is now cheaper than coal in some parts of the world.
 In less than a decade, it’s likely to be the lowest-cost option almost everywhere.

 In 2016, countries from Chile to the United Arab Emirates broke records with deals to generate electricity from sunshine for less than 3 cents a kilowatt-hour, half the average global cost of coal power.
 Now, Saudi Arabia, Jordan and Mexico are planning auctions and tenders for this year, aiming to drop prices even further.
 Taking advantage: Companies such as Italy’s Enel SpA and Dublin’s Mainstream Renewable Power, who gained experienced in Europe and now seek new markets abroad as subsidies dry up at home.